VineetMittal007/ContestCompass/README.md

 # 🚀 React Full-Stack Application

 Welcome to the repository for our dynamic and responsive full-stack application!
-This project showcases a seamless integration of a modern React frontend with a robust [Specify your backend technology, e.g., Node.js/Express] backend.
+This project showcases a seamless integration of a modern React frontend with a robust [e.g., Node.js/Express to name a few] backend.
 Dive in to explore the features and setup instructions.

 <p align="center">
   <img src="https://via.placeholder.com/600x300?text=Application+Screenshot" alt="Application Screenshot" width="600">